jamozu/DoubleDimmer/README.md

 *	Setup Portal over WiFi, to configure WiFi/MQTT parameters.
 *	The Setup Portal is started by a double reset or optionally with multi-click of any of the light buttons.
 *	On Power Up the device resets to the last known state, using MQTT retain or EEPROM.
-*	Optional double and triple click to trigger additional actions.
+*	Optional double and triple clicks to trigger additional actions.
 *	Advanced configuration through MQTT.
+*	Each light can be set to "Switch Mode" in case the Dimmer functionality is not required or supported.
+*	The Dimmer auto detects AC frequency.

 For mor details check the documentation at: https://github.com/jamozu/DoubleDimmer/blob/main/RRoble_Double_Dimmer.pdf